HaxeFoundation/hashlink/README.md

 `brew install libpng jpeg-turbo libvorbis sdl2 mbedtls openal-soft libuv`

+Once dependencies are installed you can simply call:

+`make`

+To install hashlink binaries on your system you can then call:

+`make install`

 ## Building on Windows

 Open `hl.sln` using Visual Studio Code and compile.